What are Non-Tariff Barriers?

 - Common examples of non-tariff barriers include licenses, quotas, embargoes, foreign exchange restrictions, and import deposits.

 During the formation of nation-states, countries had to devise ways of raising money to finance local projects and pay recurrent expenditures.
 One of these ways was the introduction of tariffs, which placed restrictions on imported and exported goods and services.

 However, industrialized countries transitioned from tariff barriers to non-tariff barriers since they had built other sources of funding.
 Most developing nations still rely on tariff barriers as a way of raising revenues to finance national projects while regulating international trade with other countries.

-Afterward, the industrialized countries switched from tariff to non-tariff barriers for several reasons.
-One reason is to regulate international trade, even in the absence of tariff barriers.
-It exempts certain countries from paying additional taxes on goods, and instead, create other meaningful non-traffic barriers.
+Later, the industrialized countries switched from tariff to non-tariff barriers for several reasons.
+One reason was to regulate international trade, even in the absence of tariff barriers.
+It exempts certain countries from paying additional taxes on goods, and instead, created other meaningful non-traffic barriers.

-The second reason for introducing non-tariff barriers is to support weak industries that have been affected by the reduction or withdrawal of tariff barriers.
-The final reason is that non-tariff barriers are an avenue for interest groups to influence trade regulation in the absence of trade tariffs.
+A second reason for introducing non-tariff barriers is to support weak industries that have been affected by the reduction or withdrawal of tariff barriers.
+A final reason is that non-tariff barriers are an avenue for interest groups to influence trade regulation in the absence of trade tariffs.

 Types of Non-Tariff Barriers